 A wise mind lives his life on earth with eternity in mind while the fool lives for today.

-It is better to heed a wise man's rebuke than to listen to the song of fools.
-Like the crackling of thorns under the pot, so is the laughter of fools.
-This too is meaningless.
+It is better to hear the rebukes of the wise than to listen to the songs of fools.
+For the laughter of fools is like the crackling of thorns burning under a pot; this too is pointless.

 In our world today, it seems like we are bombarded with the idea of tolerance and getting along with everyone.
 Here, we see that Solomon found that it is much better to listen to the man that is trying to turn you away from the ways of the world than to listen to the those that preach tolerance.
 He reminds us that those that are of this world will be gathered and burned just as the thorns are used to heat the pot.